Indian River County Tax Certificate Sale

 It is your sole responsibility to research any tax lien certificates that you intend to buy.
 You can see additional property and tax information for any particular certificate by clicking on the Advertised Number.
-Research the property carefully as all tax certificate purchases are final.
-Buyer beware: As with all investment opportunities, there is an element of risk.
+Research any advertised items carefully before submitting bids.
+There are potential risks associated with tax certificate purchases.
+All purchases in the tax certificate sale are final.

 When does the tax certificate sale take place?

 The sale opens in early to mid May and starts to close on or before June 1.

 In early to mid-May each year:

 - Items for sale are advertised (in a local newspaper and on the auction web site)